Brief: In this age of the internet, you can never be too careful with your privacy. Use these alternative search engines that do not track you.

 The UI is like that of Google’s.
 So, if you want a familiar experience with added privacy benefits, this can be your pick.
 Startpage also puts privacy-friendly advertisements which you can choose to disable from the settings.

-If you do not disable the promotional ads, they might be irrelevant to your search results, which could result in a bad user experience.
+If you do not disable the promotional ads, they might be irrelevant to your search results, resulting in a bad user experience.

 The quality of search results is good if not excellent.

 To protect your privacy, it offers an “Anonymous view“.
 You can either select to visit the web pages using a proxy to hide your IP or without it.
 You also get to change the theme of the search engine.
-Well, I did enjoy my switch to the “Night” theme and the default theme looks good as well.
+Well, I did enjoy my switch to the “Night” theme and the default theme also looks good.

-There’s also an interesting option with the help of which, you can have a separate copy of your browser settings by generating a custom URL.
-This method does not store any cookie.
+There’s also an interesting option with the help of which you can have a separate copy of your browser settings by generating a custom URL.
+This method does not store any cookies.
 But, if you want to save your browser settings with a cookie, the settings go away if you clear the cookies.

 4. Swisscows

-Also, with the revenue they make, they support children who do not have the privilege of getting educated while also helping them survive.
+Also, with their revenue, they support children who do not have the privilege of getting educated while helping them survive.
+That also gives another reason for using this secure search engine.

 5. Mojeek